fex01/ansible-gitserver/README.md

 ### Going back to Start
 What?
 After having finally a running Git server?
 Yes, but don't, it's quite easy, just repeat the steps of [Prepare your Raspberry Pi](#prepare-your-raspberry-pi) and you are ready to go again.

-### Run Ansible
+### And Finish
-And now everything you have to do to get a brand new individualized Git server is running (remember to enter *your* encryption password when asked):
+And now everything you have to do to get a brand new individualized Git server running is executing (remember to enter *your* encryption password when asked):
 ```
 ansible-playbook gitserver.yml -i ./hosts --vault-id git@prompt
 ```